 Under Other Than Honorable Conditions

 The first two listed administrative discharges clearly give rise to a lease termination right under the SCRA.
 The characterization of the discharge will be indicated on DD Form 214.
 SMs who receive an honorable discharge, or who are discharged “under honorable conditions,” will also typically receive a certificate to that effect.
-Given the explanation of PCS orders provided at Appendix A of the JTR, orders in connection with a discharge characterized as Under Other Than Honorable conditions, strongly suggests that such a discharge does not give rise to an SCRA right to lease termination.
-In any event, North Carolina law (NC Gen Stat 42-45) authorizes early lease termination when the SM is “prematurely or involuntarily discharged or released from active duty.”
-The statutory language does not limit this right to certain types of discharges.
+Given the explanation of PCS orders provided at Appendix A of the JTR, a discharge characterized as Under Other Than Honorable Conditions (UOTHC) is unlikely to give rise to an SCRA right to lease termination.
+Practitioners advising tenants awarded such a UOTHC discharge or a punitive discharge as part of a court martial sentence should determine whether state law provides any lease termination protection unaffected by discharge type or character.
+Until its amendment in July 2019, North Carolina law (NC Gen Stat 42-45) provided such protection to service members.

 What are the lease termination rights of SM’s dependents under the SCRA?